How to Fix Access “Compile Error: Can’t Find Project or Library”?

 * By clicking the Download button above and installing Stellar Repair for Access (14.8 MB), I acknowledge that I have read and agree to the End User License Agreement and Privacy Policy of this site.

-Here is the step-by-step guide of this tool:
+Here is the step-by-step guide to using this tool:

 access-repair-main-screen